flashfish0x/autoyield-7579/README.md

 Each payment attempt is validated to ensure:
 - The direct debit exists and is active
-- The payment interval has elapsed since last payment
+- No payment has been made in the current period
 - The requested amount is within limits
 - The account has sufficient funds
 - The caller is the authorized receiver